-5.1 Schedule 3 of the 1982 Act requires that the applicant give formal notice of an application for the grant of a sex establishment licence.
-Satisfactory notice was given both to the Council and Chief Officer of Police.
-Equally, appropriate public notice was displayed on the premises and given in the Portsmouth News.
+5.1 Schedule 3 of the 1982 Act requires that the applicant give formal notice of an application for the renewal of a sex establishment licence.
+Satisfactory notice was given both to the licensing authority and Police.
+Equally, appropriate public notice was displayed on the premises and given in a local newspaper.